lukasbelka/lukasbelka/README.md

 ### 👋🏻 &nbsp; Hi, I'm an Analytics Developer.
-- I work with DAX (Data Analytics Expressions) in Power BI
 - My tech-data-journey intensified a few years ago, with Python
+- I work a lot with DAX (Data Analytics Expressions)
-- Currently I'm in topics like AWS Cloud, APIs and web based data visualization
+- Currently I'm in topics like AWS Cloud and APIs

 <!--
 **lukasbelka/lukasbelka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.